Zhuge Liang's Northern Expeditions: Second expedition

 In the winter of 228–229, Zhuge Liang launched the second Northern Expedition and led Shu forces to attack the Wei fortress at Chencang via San Pass.
-When he showed up at Chencang, he was surprised to see that it was much more heavily fortified and well-defended than he expected.
-That was because after the first Northern Expedition, the Wei general Cao Zhen had predicted that Shu forces would attack Chencang the next time, so he put Hao Zhao in charge of defending Chencang and strengthening its defences.
+When he showed up at Chencang, he was surprised to see that it was much more heavily fortified and well defended than he had expected.
+That was because after the first Northern Expedition, the Wei general Cao Zhen had predicted that Shu forces would attack Chencang the next time and so he put Hao Zhao in charge of defending Chencang and strengthening its defenses.

-Zhuge Liang first ordered his troops to surround Chencang, then sent Jin Xiang (靳詳), an old friend of Hao Zhao, to persuade Hao Zhao to surrender.
+Zhuge Liang ordered his troops to surround Chencang and sent Jin Xiang (靳詳), an old friend of Hao Zhao, to persuade Hao Zhao to surrender.
 Hao Zhao refused twice.
 Although Hao Zhao had only 1,000 men with him to defend Chencang, he successfully held his ground against the Shu forces.
-During the 20-day-long siege of Chencang, Zhuge Liang used an array of tactics to attack the fortress – siege ladders, battering rams, siege towers and tunnels – but Hao Zhao successfully countered each of them in turn.
+During the 20-day siege of Chencang, Zhuge Liang used an array of tactics to attack the fortress (siege ladders, battering rams, siege towers and tunnels), but Hao Zhao successfully countered each of them in turn.
 Upon learning that Wei reinforcements were approaching Chencang, Zhuge Liang immediately pulled back all his troops and returned to Hanzhong.
 A Wei officer, Wang Shuang, led his men to attack the retreating Shu forces, but was killed in an ambush.